f5devcentral/f5-agility-labs-containers/docs/class2/module2/lab1.rst

 #.
 The linux swap file needs to be disabled, this is not the case by default.
 Again for your convenience we disabled swap.
 Verify the setting

-    .. important:: Running a swap file is incompatible with Kubernetes
+    .. important:: Running a swap file is incompatible with Kubernetes.
+Lets use the linux top command, which allows users to monitor processes and system resource usage

     .. code-block:: console

         top

     .. image:: images/top.png

-    If you see a number other than "0" you need to run the following commands
+    If you see a number other than "0" you need to run the following commands (else press q to quit top)

     .. code-block:: console

         swapoff -a

         vim /etc/fstab

         and rem out the highlighted line below by adding "#" to the beginning of the line, write and save the file, ":wq"